SalomePlatform/shaper/src/ExchangePlugin/doc/dumpFeature.rst

 Dump
 ====

-The feature Dump allows to export a current study to a Python script wich dumps process of creation of the study as a sequence of Python commands.
+The Dump feature allows exporting a current study to a Python script which dumps the study creation process as a sequence of Python commands.

-It is possible to dump current study state into a Python script.
+It is possible to dump the current study state into a Python script.
 To dump a study:

 #. select in the Main Menu *Part - > Dump* item  or
 #. click **Dump** button in the toolbar.